-The School will work collaboratively with the local authority and local schools to share best practice and effective strategies.
+The School will work collaboratively with the government attendance hub, local authority and local schools to share best practice and effective strategies.

 The School will proactivity work with Primary partner schools to initiate early help and support where required.

 9. Monitoring arrangements